Home ➤ Blog ➤ Sugar Mills' Chimneys

 Gradually, Mauritius knew a massive increase in sugar mills.
 There were more than 250 around the island.
-However, with time, due to economic and war issues in mainly European countries, the price of sugar has been constantly decreasing since the end of 1880s.
-To face that problem, where the sugar industry was knowing a fall, the process of centralization started occurring.
+However, with time, due to economic and war issues in mainly European countries, the price of sugar has been constantly decreasing since the end of the 1880s.
+To face that problem, where the sugar industry was known for a fall, the process of centralization started occurring.
 In addition, cyclones and some types of insects affected largely sugarcane crops at many sugar estates, resulting in a drastic financial loss, leading to several shutdowns.
 We can say the sugar industry was nearly dead.
 Estates and lands were bought, regrouping many sugar mills to be under one central mill.
 The process of centralization decreased the number of sugar mills with time.

 Why Only Chimneys?

-This photo gallery is BEST viewed on a desktop or a tablet, even it is fully functional on a smartphone device.
 If one or more photos have not been fully loaded, please refresh your browser again.
 As there are more than 100 images, this page can take a little time to fully load.
 All images have been compressed to avoid loading time problem, this is why their size is small!

 Let's get started...

 There are currently 19 sugar mills' chimneys in the district of Pamplemousses.
 They are as follows:

 The sugar mill was founded in 1797 and shut down in 1998, annexed by Belle Vue Harel, also known as Terra today!

 No exact date when it was founded, but in 1832, Armand Esnouf owned it and closed in 1873, after being annexed by Beau Séjour.

 The sugar mill was in existence in 1850.
 In 1905, it was taken by Nemours Harel and it was closed down around 1910.